 What is the Fair Payment Code?

-The Fair Payment Code will replace the Conservative government’s Prompt Payment Code, which has 5,000 signatures from large businesses.
+The Fair Payment Code replaced the Conservative government’s Prompt Payment Code, which has 5,000 signatures from large businesses.

 Companies that sign up will need to prove that they’ve met good payment standards before being awarded official code status.

-The new code will have three award categories:
+The code has three award categories:

 “Late payments are simply unacceptable”